NULL

 Checking for NULL

-Let's query all restaurants where the cuisine_type
+Let's query all restaurants where the cuisine_type is NULL.

 Easy query, right?